HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>Mandatory</td></tr>

 <tr><td>NHI-GET-6</td>
-<td>application can receive and display NHI responses that have fields populated with the maximum allowable sizes (e.g. A given name of 50 characters, Other given name(s) of 100 characters, Surname of 100 characters).</td>
+<td>application can receive and display NHI responses that have fields populated with the maximum allowable sizes (e.g. A given name of 50 characters, Other given name(s) of 100 characters, Family Name of 100 characters).</td>
 <td>ZBE4905</td>
 <td>Output: Patient information supplied is displayed without loss of data <br />
 This is for a patient record that has attribute values which are the maximum allowed field length in some fields <br />
 The patient has the following fields fully populated in the test record (field lengths in parentheses):
 <li>Given name (50)</li>
 <li>Other Given Name(s) (100)</li>
-<li>Surname (100)</li>
+<li>Family Name (100)</li>
 <li>Address line 1 (100)</li>
 <li>Address lines 2-5 (50)</li>
 <li>Building name/additional details (255)</li></td>